How To Graph 2x Y 4

 Conclusion

 Graphing the equation 2x + y = 4 is a fundamental skill in algebra that unlocks a deeper understanding of linear relationships.
 By converting the equation to slope-intercept form, plotting the y-intercept, using the slope to find additional points, and drawing a line through these points, you can visually represent the equation on a coordinate plane.
-Remember to check your work and utilize tools like graphing calculators or online graphing software to verify your results.
+Remember to check your work and use tools like graphing calculators or online graphing software to verify your results.